 If you have been hired by an out-of-state company to do work within the state of Illinois, and that company conducts business with its employees in Illinois, i.e., then they must provide a workers’ compensation insurance policy for those workers.

 Likewise, if an employee from that out-of-state company came to Illinois to work and is injured doing work in Illinois, they need to file their claim in Illinois.

-Filing a workers’ compensation claim can feel overwhelming, especially when you’re trying to recover from a work-related injury or illness.
-An experienced workers’ compensation lawyer at Marc J. Shuman & Associates, LTD., have helped numerous victims of workplace accidents throughout the state of Illinois.
+Filing a workers’ compensation claim can feel confusing and overwhelming, especially when you’re trying to recover from a work-related injury or illness.
+Experienced workers’ compensation lawyers from Marc J. Shuman & Associates, LTD., have helped thousands of victims in Chicago and throughout the State of Illinois.

 - Rehabilitation coverage

 - Temporary Total Disability (TTD) benefits

 - Permanent Partial Disability (PPD) benefits